Kotlin/kotlin-by-example/examples/03_special_classes/04_Object.md

 </div>

-1. Creating a function with parameters.
+1. Creates a function with parameters.
-2. Creating an object to use when calculating the result value.
+2. Creates an object to use when calculating the result value.
-3. Accessing the object's properties.
+3. Accesses the object's properties.
-4. Printing the result.
+4. Prints the result.
-5. Calling the function.
+5. Calls the function.
 This is when the object is actually created.

 ### `object` Declaration